 • lodged their current claim for PP during a continuous period of Australian residence, regardless of the duration of that residence, AND

-• either were a member of a couple, OR did not have a dependent child (1.1.D.70) at the beginning of that period of residence.
+• either were a member of a couple, OR did not have a dependent child (1.1.D.70), at the beginning of that period of Australian residence.

 Note: If a person satisfies these criteria, they will also be exempt from the NARWP for PP.

-Example: Michael first arrived in Australia as a permanent resident on 14 July 2006, and his partner died on 23 March 2007.
-Michael subsequently claimed and received PP under section 500D(2) as he is not a member of a couple.
+Example: Michael first arrived in Australia as a permanent resident on 14 July 2006 with his partner and child.
+His partner died on 23 March 2007 so Michael claimed and received PP under section 500D(2) as he is not a member of a couple.

-The exception does not always apply to a person who ceases to be a member of a couple or has a child or gains the care of a child while an Australian resident.
+The exception does not always apply to a person who ceases to be a member of a couple, has a child or gains the care of a child while an Australian resident.

-Explanation: This is because the person may have been a lone parent at the start of their current period as an Australian resident.
+Explanation: This is because the person may have been a single principal carer at the start of their current period as an Australian resident.

-Example: Lois first arrived in Australia as a permanent resident on 11 July 2005, with her partner.
-They separated on September 2005, and Lois departed Australia permanently on 17 November 2005.
-Lois returned to Australia as a permanent resident (and still a lone parent) on 23 August 2006, and claimed PP the same day.
-Lois did not qualify for PP under section 500D because although she was not a member of a couple, she had a dependent child at the beginning of her period of residence.
+Example: Lois first arrived in Australia as a permanent resident on 11 July 2005, with her partner and son.
+Lois separated from her partner in September 2005, and she then departed Australia permanently as a single principal carer on 17 November 2005.
+Lois returned to Australia as a permanent resident (and still a single principal carer) on 23 August 2006 and claimed PP the same day.
+Lois did not qualify for PP under section 500D because although she was not a member of a couple, she had a dependent child at the beginning of her current period of residence.

 If a single person has qualified for PP on the basis of this provision, their qualification may change if they become a member of a couple.

-Example: Annie first arrived in Australia as a permanent resident on 23 March 2006, with her partner, but did not qualify for PP because of the QRP rule.
-Annie separated on 11 July 2006, claimed PP the same day, and was granted in respect of her 2 year old child.
-Annie reconciled with her partner on 15 August 2006, and no longer satisfied the qualification provision as a single parent.
-Because she did not yet satisfy the QRP rule either, qualification ceased on 15 August 2006.
+Example: Annie first arrived in Australia as a permanent resident on 23 March 2006 with her partner, but did not qualify for PP because of the QRP.
+Annie separated from her partner on 11 July 2006, claimed PP the same day, and was granted in respect of her 2 year old child.
+Annie reconciled with her partner on 15 August 2006, and no longer satisfied the qualification provision as a single principal carer.
+Because she did not yet satisfy the QRP either, qualification ceased on 15 August 2006.

 Act reference: SSAct section 23(1)-'lone parent'